 - Children Adopted from Orphanages in Eastern European Countries or Russia

-If you child has most or all of the behaviors here, it is possible that sensory processing may be part of the underlying reason your child is selective about their food choices.
-You will notice some extremes here, which are indicating different ends of the sensory processing spectrum as I discussed earlier.
+If you child has most or all of the behaviors here, it is possible that sensory issues with food may be part of the underlying reason your child is selective about what they eat.
+You will notice some opposite extremes in the list below, which are indicating different ends of the sensory processing spectrum as I discussed earlier.
+As your reading make a mental checklist of any that you see your child doing regularly:

 - Gags at the sight, smell, touch, or taste of foods.
 Gagging while trying to eat is a different cause that has to do with the mechanics of eating.
 Gagging can also be a learned behavior that may have started from either a sensitivity to sensory input or difficulty chewing or swallowing food at some point.

-- Eats only certain types of textures.
+- Eats only specific types of textures.
 Most of the time the preference is crunchy foods, but sometimes soft foods are the preferred.

 - Avoids or dislikes their hands getting messy, and I’m not just talking about at meals.
 You will often see your child get uncomfortable with crafts or digging in dirt/sand, etc.